Bsaubolle/radical-rogerian/src/site/notes/Pages/About.md

 At the ==bottom of the page,== you currently[2] have an additional view: "Backlinks," which is the primary fuel source for this website.
 Otherwise known as [[Backlinks\|Backlinking]], this view shows all the posts/readings/concepts that link to the current note.
 This is a central feature in modern note-taking tools, such as [[Obsidian.md\|Obsidian.md]] (my preferred tool, and how I'm publishing this website).

 In the future, I will probably create posts on [[Personal Knowledge Management Systems\|Personal Knowledge Management Systems]], or PKMS.
 The tools we use really *do* change the ways we think―as in the [[4e\|extended mind thesis]] proposed by cognitive scientists and philosophers of consciousness like [David Chalmers](https://en.wikipedia.org/wiki/David_Chalmers#Philosophy_of_mind).

+### Disclaimer
+Unfortunately, if you are viewing the site on mobile, you will miss some *sidenotes* context.
+Sidenotes are just like Footnotes, except placed in the margin immediately next to the paragraph.
+Usually, they are trite comments, or fun pictures―you will still be able to read the pages.
+In some mobile browsers (like Brave), you can toggle to "View Desktop Site."
+Until I fix this (which I may not be able to), reading it on your laptop or desktop computer is your best bet.

 ## Me as a Human
 ### Clinician Hat